araffin/sbx/README.md

 ## Using SBX with the RL Zoo

-Because SBX shares SB3 API, it compatible with the [RL Zoo](https://github.com/DLR-RM/rl-baselines3-zoo), you just need to override the algorithms mapping:
+Since SBX shares the SB3 API, it is compatible with the [RL Zoo](https://github.com/DLR-RM/rl-baselines3-zoo), you just need to override the algorithm mapping:

 ```python
 import rl_zoo3